nitesht2/Unicorn-Companies-Data-Analysis-Visualization/README.md

 ## Unicorn Companies Data Analysis

 This data analysis is a part of Maven Unicorn Challange.
-Detail of the challange can be found here: <https://www.mavenanalytics.io/blog/maven-unicorn-challenge>
+Detail of the challange can be found [here](<https://www.mavenanalytics.io/blog/maven-unicorn-challenge>)

 A unicorn company is a private company with a valuation of more than $1 billion, and today there are over 1,000 unicorn companies around the world!